LastLeaf/fw.mpa/README.md

 	app: {
 		title: 'Hello World', // the app's title
-		version: '0.0.1', // the app's version, must change when a new version is deployed },
+		version: '0.0.1', // the app's version, must change when a new version is deployed
+		loadingLogo: 'loading.gif', // a logo to show when page is loading or switching
+		loadingLogoBackground: '#fff' // the background color of the loading logo },
 	server: {
 		port: 80, // the server port
-		cwd: __dirname, // the project dir, usually __dirname is the right one },
+	},
 	db: {
 		type: 'mongodb', // should be "mongodb" if you want to use database